-A schedule will allow consistent data collection for all students.
-In the younger elementary grades, students can move though guided reading levels very quickly, so it is important to have timely data.
+1. Create a schedule: A schedule will allow consistent data collection for all students.
+In the younger elementary grades, students can move though guided reading levels very quickly, so it’s important to have timely data.
 Creating a schedule where each student has a day of the week will allow almost every student to have a running record each week.

-By understanding the cuing systems (as described by Marie M. Clay), teachers are able to pinpoint the feedback necessary to help students decrease their errors and improve their comprehension.
+2. Understand cuing systems and their relation to errors: By understanding cuing systems (as described by Marie M. Clay), teachers are able to pinpoint the feedback necessary to help students decrease their errors and improve their comprehension.

 Was the error visual?
-If it was a visual error, then the student needs to focus on meaning while reading.
+If so, the student needs to focus on meaning while reading.
 To help the student, orally repeat the error and ask him or her if that made sense.